-The maximum possible pay-out assumes a 130% achievement of all bonus targets, both Company and individual, as well as a payment in cash of maximally reachable Executive Board bonuses.
-The detailed plans for 2020 are not yet available at this point in time.
+The maximum possible pay-out assumes a 130% achievement of all bonus targets.
+The detailed plans for 2022 are not yet available at this point in time.
 The maximum possible pay-out would require highly exceptional performance.

 Five-year history of Executive Board compensation (including company contributions for future pension benefits and for social security):